hulksunil/AirZen/README.md

 - files must be placed under the appropriate folder

 # Basic commands
-These commands can be used in [git bash](https://git-scm.com/downloads) or in the [VScode terminal](https://code.visualstudio.com/docs/terminal/basics)
+These commands can be used in [git bash](https://git-scm.com/downloads) or in any normal terminal with the project in the current working directory
 ## Preparing to push to your personal branch
 - `git status` This will show you all the files edited on your own personal branch.
 All the red is new changes.
 - `git add .` This will prepare all the changes you did.